-If the chief appraiser denied a homestead exemption for age 65 or older, disabled persons, disabled veteran's, or spouse of military member killed in action, read about the qualifications for exemptions in the Comptroller's Texas Property Tax Exemptions (PDF).
+If the chief appraiser denied a homestead exemption for age 65 or older, disabled persons, disabled veteran's, spouse of military member killed in action or spouse of a first responder killed or fatally injured in action, read about the qualifications for exemptions in the Comptroller's Texas Property Tax Exemptions (PDF).

 Find out why the chief appraiser denied your application.
 Agricultural appraisal laws have specific requirements for property ownership and use.
 Prove that your property qualifies for special appraisal based on its productivity and intensity of use.